A-2N/NodeShack/README.md

 # Zoom

 ## Summary
 This webapp uses SQL, js, and php in order to organize and find zoom classes for online learning and eduaction.
+It calls the google classroom api to get the classroom data.

 ## How to use js for finding classroom files
 Go to http://localhost:8080/home.php after putting all the files in httdocs of xampp.